- Best Friends and Murderers

 - Present God

 Last year Day of Vengeance released Star Breather, an album that had some solid tracks on it.
-Windows 8 Oem Price. , a few people commented that my “below average” scoring of the album was a little harsh.
+In my review, a few people commented that my “below average” scoring of the album was a little harsh.
 However, even the strong musicianship the album presented could not overcome the faults I saw, including the fact that the album was a little all over the place.

 Roughly a year and a half later and DOV is back with Crutchless, and once again I feel we’re dealing with a bit of a mixed bag.
 Ironically, however, I felt the variation on this album actually made the album more engaging and ultimately more enjoyable.
-This goes back to my thoughts that Computer Engineer Resume Cover Letter Mining go. .
+This goes back to my thoughts that trying to give a numerical score to a piece of art is a bit wibbly-wobbly.
 With their new album, DOV brings an evolution of metalcore that incorporates several other genres in the mix.
 As you listen through Crutchless, you’ll hear some standard metalcore grunting mixed with some thrashier punk, straight-laced rock, some slight industrial elements, and even a little rapcore thrown into the mix.

 Vocally, DOV keeps things mostly focused on strained metal vocals typical for the genre, and once again comparative to bands like Sleeping Giant, set against the “prettier” clean vocals that are also a genre staple.
 As the album progresses, however, there is a nice bit of variation as other influences become more prominent.
 Lyrically, the album focuses in on some heavy theological themes and handles them skillfully and engagingly throughout.
-For a full look at the lyrics and meaning behind each song, be sure to go Essay On About Me link. .
+For a full look at the lyrics and meaning behind each song, be sure to go here.

 The album begins with the title-track “Crutchless.”
 Right away the listener will hear thrashy vocal stylings that prevail against some alternating chugging then melodic guitar work before breaking into equally melodic vocals.
 Lyrically, “Crutchless” focuses on how we are free through the blood of Christ, but often return to “crutches” and vices.
 In many ways, the songs seems like a Straight Edge styled anthem as it proclaims, “Your body is a crutch.
 Your drink is a crutch.
 Your past is a crutch.
 Free yourself… get real, get free.”
 In all, “Crutchless” is a fitting opening song that will give the listener a good sample of what to expect (save for a few genre-bending tracks).